 I will openly admit that I have been extremely guilty of being a “Negative Nellie” while on dates.
 In my case I am more of a Ms. Morbid or Ms. Negative than Angry but they are really just different shades of the same color.
 A date with a “Mr. Angry” will usually go something like this…

-You meet somewhere for a quick bite or drink and your date immediately starts into a rant about something horrible in their life, could be one of any of the following, divorce, breakup, finances, politics, mortgage, lease, problems at work, hatred of something, even a former lover.
+You meet somewhere for a quick bite or drink and your date immediately starts into a rant about something horrible in his or her life.
+It could be one of any of the following, divorce, breakup, finances, politics, mortgage, lease, problems at work, hatred of something, even a former lover.

-They start their first conversation with you a virtual stranger with a complaint of some sort.
+Mr. or Ms. Angry starts his or her first conversation with a virtual stranger with a complaint of some sort.
 Are they justified?
-They very well might have plenty of reason to rant but doing so on a first date is a terrible idea.
+They very well might have plenty of reason to rant, but doing so on a first date is a terrible idea.
 I know I have a bad habit of talking about my divorce but it is difficult for me to avoid this topic since I am currently writing a book about it, I blog for the Huffington Post in the Divorce section and has been the single most traumatic and transformative event in my life.
-It is difficult to not speak of the elephant in the room so to speak.
-But try I must because when I am meeting a person for the first time and I find myself just ranting about some injustice the red flags are blowing in the wind and sirens are going off, Danger, Danger…RUN!
+It is difficult to not speak of the elephant in the room.
+But try I must, because when I’m meeting a person for the first time and I find myself just ranting about some injustice the red flags are blowing in the wind and sirens are going off, Danger, Danger…RUN!

-One man who insisted on calling me (I hate calling men I haven’t already met) started the conversation with a 20 minute rant on how much he hated living in Los Angeles.
-Another man complained about his sublet and an unfair landlord, another about the evils of abortion but my personal favorite referred to Kermit the Frog as a “Pig F*cker”.
+One man insisted on calling me before our date.
+I hate calling men on the phone I haven’t met, but we had a mutual friends so I agreed to it.
+He started our conversation with a 20 minute rant on how much he hated living in Los Angeles.
+He then went on about an illegal sublet and an unfair landlord, and spoke at length about his complicated realtionship with his ex-wife.
+Which he said and I quote “Any woman is just going to have to DEAL with it, but I still love her!”
+Why I didn’t get off the phone is beyond me, but he topped off the conversation by referring to Kermit the Frog as a “Pig F*cker”.
 And he said as much with pure venom.
-I won’t get into what this man did for a living to protect his privacy but his job was sort of related to children’s entertainment.
-A team of wild horses could not pull his identity from me and put it on this blog, but his pig f*cker line was so hysterical and such a great example I had to include it.
-Most examples of Mr. and Ms. Angry will complain about a former partner, as it seems to be a favorite topic for many people.
+I won’t get into what this man did for a living to protect his privacy, but his job was sort of related to children’s entertainment.
+Most examples of Mr. and Ms. Angry will complain about a former partner, as complaining about an ex seems to make sense to a new potential mate.
+I’ve done it myself, but I wish I hadn’t.
 As I have said many times on this blog and in my stand-up.

 Any man who trashes his ex in front of a new woman, don’t be surprised if you are next on his list.

 And of course this goes for women as well.
-We have all dated psychos and some of us have experienced extremely bad behavior on the part of a former spouse or husband.
-We may feel completely justified in our rants, but listing your grievances, when meeting some one new is not appropriate.
+We have all dated psychos and some of us have experienced extremely bad behavior – cheating, deception, physical violence, disrespect, obsessiveness, controlling or manipulative behavior .
+We may feel completely justified in our rants, but listing our grievances presents us in the absolute worst light to a new suitor.
 It is also a huge red flag is EVERY former partner of a Ms. or Mr. Angry is:

 - Addict or Alcoholic